Eddo Hartmann / Setting the Stage: Pyongyang, North Korea, Part 2

 Everything that outsiders get to see of North Korea is strictly regulated, and Hartmann took his photographs under the watchful eye of two guides.
 Despite this supervision and restriction, he repeatedly succeeded in focusing on aspects that fascinated him.
 He decided to use a slow working method, with a digital medium-format camera and a tripod: this allowed him – and later, the viewer – to observe his subjects in great detail.
 By taking a certain distance, he has literally created more space: space for details to take their place within the whole, and space for viewers to form their own interpretation.
 The intensity of Hartmann’s observations has resulted in meticulous registrations, and in evocative images that are simultaneously monumental and intimate.
 For Hartmann, a central theme is the relationship between Pyongyang’s imposing, government-decreed architecture and its residents, who are usually anonymous and swallowed up by the masses.
 In his photographs of the subway system, commuters are literally merged into the mass; relatively slow shutter speeds turn them into a single shimmering whole.
 In his most recent series he has tried to lift the individual out of the collective and the décor of their city.
 The portraits are of neat and tidy residents, often dressed in work uniform – and always in a public space.

 Eddo Hartmann (The Hague, 1973) studied at the Royal Academy of Art (KABK) in The Hague.
 In 2012 he published a photobook, Here lives my home, with images taken from a striking personal series he made of his parental home, more than twenty years after he had fled from it with his mother and brother.
 Part of this series was shown at Huis Marseille in 2013 in the exhibition The rediscovery of the world.
 Photographs from his Pyongyang series have been shown in the Chollima House of Culture in Pyongyang – making him the first Western photographer whose autonomous work has been exhibited in North Korea – and in the Seoul Museum of Art in South Korea.
 Hartmann’s work has been acquired by a variety of private and public collections.
+Setting the Stage: Pyongyang, North Korea is a collaboration between Eddo Hartmann and production company Koryo Studio, which specializes in Korean art.

 The photobook Setting the Stage: North Korea (2017) by Eddo Hartmann, recently released by Hannibal Publishing, is available in the Huis Marseille bookshop (hardback, 120 pages, €42,50).